noelbolando/agentic-ai-sir-system/README.md

    - Generates a visual/text report (graphs, markdown summaries, etc.).
    - Stores or returns the report path.

-5. **Control Agent (`control_agent.py`)**
-   - Monitors all outputs and agent messages.
-   - Determines whether simulations should be rerun, adjusted, or summarized.
-   - Powered by an LLM to reason over results and recommend actions.

 ## LLM Usage ##
 As previously mentioned, the Control Agent is powered by an LLM.
 For the purpose of this simpliest, but no simplier, model, the authors employed the use of an Ollama, an open-source LLM engine using Mistral LLM.
 To initialize the LLM, users must prime the model with the following command: `ollama run mistral`